Gethe/wow-ui-source/README.markdown

       * Grand Crusader will now generate a charge of Holy Power if the Avenger Shield it procs is used within 6 seconds.

+      * Sacred Duty can now be activated by Avenger's Shield in addition to Judgements.
+The effect now lasts 10 seconds, down from 15.

     * Retribution

       * Divine Storm now generates 1 point of Holy Power if it hits (i.e.